fls-bioinformatics-core/galaxy-tools/trimmomatic/README.markdown

  * <http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/Trimmomatic-0.32.zip>

-The tool assumes that the environment variable `TRIMMOMATIC_DIR` has been set which points to the directory holding the `trimmomatic-0.32.jar` file (this variable should be set automatically if installing the tool dependencies e.g. via a toolshed).
+The tool assumes that two environment variables have been set, in order to find the appropriate files:

+ * `TRIMMOMATIC_DIR` should point to the directory holding the `trimmomatic-0.32.jar` file, and

-Also the tool needs to know where to find the fasta files with the adapter sequences used by the `ILLUMINACLIP` option, by updating the `trimmomatic_adapters.loc` file.
+ * `TRIMMOMATIC_ADAPTERS_DIR` should point to the directory holding the adapter sequence files (used by the `ILLUMINACLIP` option).

-Note that the adapter sequences are supplied as part of the trimmomatic package.
+Both variables will be set automatically if installing the tool dependencies e.g. via a toolshed; otherwise they will need to be set manually in the Galaxy environment.

 To add to Galaxy add the following to tool_conf.xml:

     <tool file="trimmomatic/trimmomatic.xml" />

-and copy `trimmomatic_adapters.loc.sample` to `trimmomatic_adapters.loc` in the `tool-data` directory, then edit to point to the local copies of the adapter sequences.
+(The tool no longer uses a `.loc` file to point to the location of the adapter sequence files)

 ### Changes ###

+0.32.1: Remove `trimmomatic_adapters.loc.sample` and hard-code adapter files into
+        the XML wrapper.

-0.32.1: Add tool_dependencies.xml to install Trimmomatic 0.32 automatically and
+0.32.0: Add tool_dependencies.xml to install Trimmomatic 0.32 automatically and
         (set the environment).
 Update tool versioning to use Trimmomatic version number (i.e. `0.32`) with tool iteration appended (i.e. `.1`).